Application Process

 Goal

-To nurture each athlete to achieve their sporting potential, supporting them with personal growth and develop leadership skills so they can inspire other athletes in the region to achieve greatness.”
+To nurture each athlete to achieve their sporting potential, supporting them with personal growth and develop leadership skills so they can inspire their teammates and other athletes in the region to achieve greatness.”
 To also partner with tertiary institutions in Otago to offer internship opportunities in the area of sport science to gain valuable industry experience.

 1. Aims

-- Health and Wellbeing checks
+• Health and Wellbeing checks

-- Enhance knowledge and involvement of Coaches/Providers, including interns
+• Enhance knowledge and involvement of Coaches/Providers, including interns

 2. Eligibility Criteria: (“Otago” refers to the regions of Dunedin, South, North and Central Otago)

-- Submitted a completed application.
+• Submit a completed application.

-- Year 13 – Minimum age of 17 (as of 1 January 2025)
+• Year 13 – Minimum age of 17 (as of 1 January 2025)

-- Currently performing at regional age group level with potential to represent in age-groups and in NZ Junior and Open Status.
+• Currently performing at regional age group level with potential to represent in age-groups and in NZ Junior and Open Status.

 Should circumstances prevail, Otago Academy of Sport may choose to consider applicants that fall outside of the stated criteria.